buba03/vroom/README.md

 ### yaml

 Add the car and its attributes to the `cars.yaml` file in the `reasources` folder.
+The values are percentage based.

 #### Format: